engli-lang/engli-lang/README.md

 The name "Engli" is written "Eqly" within the language.
 Capitalization behaves the same way as in English at the moment, and can be ignored in informal contexts such as texting.

+## Getting Started

+We recommend using the [Engli Translator](https://engli-lang.github.io/engli-web/) once you've read this page, as it's a great starting point to learn Engli.
+You can also try learning the [Phonetic Rules](#phonetic-rules), they're very easy to pick up.
+You just need to remember basic things, like always reading Engli's `y` letter as English's `ee` sound in words.

+Dictionary coming soon!

 ## Is this a serious language?

 While we're developing this language for fun, we believe it has many benefits over English.